 According to the CRO report, roughly one-third of active service members served “in theater” – the land, sea, and air area directly involved in war operations – during the Persian Gulf War (Desert Shield and Desert Storm).
 However, the majority of the military personnel in-theater serve in noncombat roles in HQ and administration, logistics, and life support.

 That said, though the risks of death or injury are often exaggerated in the public’s mind, they are nevertheless real.
 And such risks can extend beyond the enlistment period.
-According to a 2016 study by the VA, male veterans were 18% more likely to commit suicide than their civilian counterparts, while female veterans were 2.4 times more likely than civilian women.
-Almost two-thirds of veteran suicides were age 50 and older.
+According to the VA’s National Veteran Suicide Prevention Report, which publishes up-to-date figures every year, male and female veterans are both significantly more likely to die by suicide than their civilian counterparts.
+The majority of veteran suicides occur in individuals age 50 and older.

 In an era when corporations maximize income by eliminating employee benefits and transferring jobs overseas, the security of pensions has disappeared, and continued education is a prerequisite to job security, the advantages of military enlistment can be significant.